A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Hybridizable discontinuous Galerkin methods

 The local problem can be interpreted as a discretized Helmholtz problem defined on $K$ with a non-homogeneous Robin boundary condition on $\partial K$.
 We show hereafter that this discrete problem is well-posed.

-\begin{theorem}[Well-posedness of the local discrete problem] Problem~\ref{pbm:CHDG:local} is well-posed. \end{theorem} \begin{proof} We simply have to prove that, if $s=0$, the unique solution of Problem~\ref{pbm:CHDG:local} is $u_K=0$ and $\bq_K=\bzero$.
-For the sake of shortness, the subscript $K$ is omitted for the local fields, the test functions, and the unit outgoing normal.
+\begin{theorem}[Well-posedness of the local discrete problem] Problem~\ref{pbm:CHDG:local} is well-posed. \end{theorem} \begin{proof} We simply have to prove that, if $g_{K,F}^\ominus=0$ for all $F\in\CF_K$, the unique solution of Problem~\ref{pbm:CHDG:local} is $u_K=0$ and $\bq_K=\bzero$.
+For the sake of brevity, the subscripts $K$ and $F$ are omitted for the local fields, the test functions, the unit outgoing normal and the surface data.
 Taking both equations of Problem~\eqref{pbm:CHDG:local} with $v=u$ and $\bp=\bq$ gives